 Threatened Plant of the Year 2024

-See all the entries and read their stories below.
+See the shortlisted entries for 2024 and read their stories.

-Here are the 12 shortlisted entries for our 2024 Threatened Plant of the Year Competition which will be on display at RHS Hampton Court Palace Garden Festival by our display at PH117 at the end of the floral marquee.
+Here are the 12 entries shortlisted for our Threatened Plant of the Year Competition 2024, which were on display at RHS Hampton Court Palace Garden Festival 2024.

-Have fun reading about these fascinating plants, and please do consider supporting our our vital work in plant conservation by joining us or with a donation.
+Have fun reading about these fascinating plants, and please consider supporting our vital work in plant conservation by joining us or with a donation.
+Thank you.

 Aubrieta 'Shangarry'